Roseville Police Activities League (RPAL)

 About

-The Roseville Police Activities League (RPAL) offers a range of programs that include a Leadership Academy, athletic programs, classes, a Summer Program, and the RPAL Boxing Program.
-RPAL’s history includes support for Roseville youth sports teams, including Little League and Bobby Sox baseball.
-Members can take part in all activities and events listed on the program schedule for an entire calendar year, including the Summer Program.
+The Roseville Police Activities League (RPAL) offers a variety of programs, including a Leadership Academy, athletic programs, classes, a Summer Program, and the RPAL Boxing Program.
+RPAL also supports Roseville youth sports teams, including Little League and Bobby Sox baseball.
+Children participate in these activities through an annual membership with access to the programs on the schedule for a full year, including the Summer Program.

 • Ages: 7–17 years old